Insurance while Abroad

 Shipping Prescription Medication

-Participants should check the requirements for shipping medications with both the courier service as well as with Irish customs.
+Participants should check the requirements for shipping medications with both the courier service as well as with British customs.
 In some cases, the recipients may need to pay a fee to receive the package.
 It is not uncommon for packages to be held up in customs because more information is needed for delivery to be completed.
-WorldAware is a useful resource for questions about prescription medication.

 Safety Resources while Abroad